wundii/data-mapper/README.md

 - Class mapping for interfaces or other classes
 - Custom root element for starting with the source data
 - Auto-casting for `float` types (eu to us decimal separator)
-- Target aliases for properties and methods
+- Target alias via Attribute for properties and methods

 ## Supported Types
 - `null`